-Regularly cleaning your gym equipment at home is important, especially during this COVID-19 outbreak.
+Regularly cleaning your gym equipment at home is important, just as it is at the gym!
 Most people have some type of exercise equipment at home, if you're one of those people, then we have the information to help you properly sanitize all your equipment including your UPPPER fitness gear 😉

 Why is it important to clean home fitness equipment?

 You might be thinking it's a bit silly to clean your own home gym, especially if you're the only one using it!
 Little do you know that there are so many germs lurking on your weights, cardio machines, resistance bands, and more.
 Just because you're not sharing your gym equipment with strangers, it's still important to maintain everything clean from harmful bacteria!

 Let us try to explain why it's important...
 We're usually out and about all day - At work, riding public transportation, grocery shopping, just everywhere.
 Maybe one day you're around someone who has Staphylococcus aureus, and somehow get it.
 You don't know because you're not showing symptoms, so you go home, workout on your treadmill, and maybe lift some weights.
 Well guess what?
 The bacteria is going to live on every surface you've touched for 3 days!!
 So anyone else in your home using that equipment will most likely get infected too.

 That is why it's important to not only clean, but sanitize your equipment!
 Cleaning will help remove the dirt off of surfaces and sanitizing with a disinfectant will help clean any lingering bacteria from body fluids like saliva or perspiration.